-In our humble opinion, São Miguel Island is a prime spot to start your Azores' birds expeditions, as you will have the best chance of catching an eyeful of Azores' endemic species here (Graciosa Island also is home to many endemic species).
+In our humble opinion, São Miguel Island is a prime spot to start your Azores' bird expeditions, as you will have the best chance of catching an eyeful of Azores' endemic species here (Graciosa Island also is home to many endemic species).
 After perusing the beautiful winged beings on this largest island of the Azores archipelago, you can head further afield to the lush island of Terceira.

 But more on that later, now back to stunning São Miguel and the best spots to spot birds.
 Azores Bullfinch is known to find their favorite hideouts in the area of Nordeste, while Wilson's Snipe and Snow Bunting tend to gravitate to the Planalto dos Graminhais region.
 Those bird watchers looking for waders and ducks should head to Lagoa das Furnas for a chance to spot their hearts' desires, and then after they have seen their fair share of those fowls, the next stop could be the lagoons of Lagoa das Sete Cidades, where more waterbirds and wildfowl will await.
-Perhaps the most well-known spot on Sao Miguel is the island's famed Ponta Delgada harbour, which is also a great bird watching locale, particularly for seagulls, as well as herons and waders.
+Perhaps the most well-known spot on Sao Miguel is the island's famed Ponta Delgada harbor, which is also a great bird-watching locale, particularly for seagulls, as well as herons and waders.

 Terceira Island is known for its vagrants, and birdwatching here is among the best in the Azores.
 In particular, Praia da Vitória boasts a good amount of vagrants.
-Some specific types you might see include: Nearctic ducks (like American Wigeon, Blue-winged Teal and Ring-necked Duck), and waders (like White-rumped Sandpiper, Pectoral Sandpiper, Semipalmed Plover, Spotted Sandpiper or Lesser Yellowlegs).
+Some specific types you might see include: Nearctic ducks (like American Wigeon, Blue-winged Teal, and Ring-necked Duck), and waders (like White-rumped Sandpiper, Pectoral Sandpiper, Semipalmed Plover, Spotted Sandpiper or Lesser Yellowlegs).

 One of the least visited islands in the Azores, Graciosa surprises many with its vast opportunities for birdwatching.
-Avian enthusiasts will not be disappointed when travelling to this Azores haven, as awaiting their discovery include an abundance of beautiful birds, many of which are similar resident birds to the other Azores Islands, including: Common Buzzard, Wood Pigeon, Grey Wagtail, Blackbird, Blackcap, European Robin, Common Starling, Chaffinch and Island Canary.
+Avian enthusiasts will not be disappointed when traveling to this Azores haven, as awaiting their discovery include an abundance of beautiful birds, many of which are similar resident birds to the other Azores Islands, including Common Buzzard, Wood Pigeon, Grey Wagtail, Blackbird, Blackcap, European Robin, Common Starling, Chaffinch and Island Canary.
 And that is just to name a few!

 Thanks to Graciosa´s craggy coastline, especially the area nearby Santa Cruz da Graciosa, birdwatchers will find exciting species that love this type of landscape in particular, such as egrets, waders, and gulls.
-If winter is the season that you will be visiting Graciosa, be sure and stop by Serra Branca, as Snow Bunting are known to make their homes here during the winter months each year.
+If winter is the season that you will be visiting Graciosa, be sure and stop by Serra Branca, as Snow Bunting is known to make their homes here during the winter months each year.

 Flores & Corvo Islands